Type In Space — Explore Spatial Typography In Mixed Reality with HoloLens

 Typography Insight for HoloLens(2016) was my first experiment with holographic type in space.
 With HoloLens, I was able to make an app that allows you to lay out and explore type in the physical space.
 Being able to lay out and see beautiful holographic type in the real-world physical environment is one of the most exciting experiences.

 The holographic type shows magical tactile quality, feels like a neon which you cannot experience in the captured videos.
-The video below is closer to actual holographic type seen through the lenses.
+The video below is closer to the actual holographic type seen through the lenses.
 (Captured through a phone camera)

 I expanded my spatial type experiments to a large scale three-dimensional type composition in Holographic Type Sculpture(2016).
 In this project, I created a geometric 3D composition and placed it in a museum.
 Just like a physical architecture, literally, you can walk into the shower of your favorite type.